Meet the pangolin, an adorable endangered creature

 One of the group's goals is to reduce demand for pangolins by raising awareness of their plight and making the animals seem more "charismatic," which could prove difficult for a species often described as a "walking artichoke."

-However, videos like the one below should help soften the pangolin's image.
+However, videos like the one above should help soften the pangolin's image.
 The adorable footage from Rare and Endangered Species Trust shows a pangolin in Namibia rolling around in the mud.

 This story was originally published in March 2014 and has been updated with new information.